The 50th Anniversary of The Workshops

 That idea of a festival got off the ground in 1985.
 Nikon sponsored the first The International Photography Congress at The Workshops.
 Rockport, even Camden, being too small to replicate the Rencontres, Congress took on its own mission . . . to bring together the movers and shakers in photography for a week of presentations, debates, conversations, panel discussion, and elbow-rubbing.
 Kodak came in with bigger bucks and Congress began to wag the dog.
 In the summer of 1989, John Scully, CEO at Apple made a presentation with Russel Brown from Adobe.
 They showed what Photoshop could do on the tiny Macintosh.
 Ray DeMoulin, Kodak’s VP and The Workshops major sponsor, brought a few of the inventors at Kodak Park to show what they were developing.
 When the Apple boys saw what the others was working on, someone said: “Can you plug that Nikon F camera with a scanning chip on the pressure plate into the back of this Mac so we can see what your camera is seeing . . .”
 Digital Photography became a reality that day.

 The Rockport workshop experience, I soon realized, was not just for the students.
 The visiting faculty demanded their own peer group as well.
-Mary Ellen Mark, Arnold Newman and others would call to ask who would to be here the same week as their class.
-On Thursday evenings, while the students were in the darkrooms and editing suites preparing for their final critiques on Friday, the Faculty gathered at my lake cottage for a private barbecue.
-The conversations went one until midnight.
+Mary Ellen Mark, Arnold Newman, and others would call to ask who would be here the same week as their class.
+On Thursday evenings, while the students were in the darkrooms and editing suites preparing for their final critiques on Friday, the faculty gathered at my lake cottage for a private barbecue.
+The conversations went on until midnight.

 The Workshops had become my personal laboratory.
 I listened to what students wanted, what the visiting faculty suggested.
 I came to understand how creative people learn and grow.
 I watch students struggle with the technology, attempting to release their inner artist.
 I saw the roller coaster each student went through each week.
 Mid-week became BMW Day, Bitch and Moan Wednesday.
 Everyone is frustrated, over worked, ready to throw in the towel and head home.
 No one does.
 By Thursday, most see what has been happening to them.
 It’s non-intellectual.
 The only rational explanation, is that taking a risk, pushing past our current comfort zone, is the only way to grow as an artist.